 You can choose More options to change the parameters, like the length of the password, whether or not it includes numbers or special characters, and even an option to make the password easy to read or easy to say out loud.
 These last options are especially helpful for passwords you might still need to interact with, like your Wi-Fi or Netflix password.

 1Password works a little differently.
 To generate a password, click the 1Password extension icon in your browser's toolbar, then click the button labeled Generate password.
 You can customize the parameters to make a long nonsense password, a passphrase made up of random unrelated words, or a PIN.
 You can tweak things like whether it uses numbers or symbols or which symbol is used to separate words in a passphrase.
 Once you have a password you like, you can copy and paste it into the password field.

-LastPass is generally easier to use than 1Password's standard browser extensions, but if you use 1Password X, then they're on equal footing.
+LastPass is generally easier to use than 1Password's standard browser extensions.
 If a site has special requirements for passwords, the generator in LastPass is slightly more convenient to tweak, though 1Password's generator opens in a separate window which can be handy.

 Changing your passwords

 LastPass has a strong edge with the experimental Auto Change Password feature.

 It's best practice to change your passwords every once in a while.
 And even if you ignore those best practices, you'll eventually get locked out of an account or a website you have an account on will get hacked.
 Regardless, when it comes time to change your password, LastPass and 1Password will both attempt to pick up the new password and update your vault.
 LastPass gives you a brief pop-up telling you that it's changed the password in the vault, while 1Password will ask if you want to use the new password.
 LastPass's approach is more proactive, but 1Password gives you more flexibility.